Ä¢¹½ÊÓÆµ

 Clara is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Clara is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Clara who work in law enforcement and fire fighting (32.14%), office and administrative support (25.00%), and healthcare (23.21%).

-Because of many things, Clara is a great place for families with children to consider.
-First of all, many other families with children live here, making Clara a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Clara has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Clara is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Clara’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Clara is very much a car-oriented town.
 This is because the population of Clara isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Clara is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Clara doesn't have a public transportation system that people use for their commute.

 If knowledge is power, Clara is a pretty powerful place.
 50.00% of the adults in Clara have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.